accordproject/concerto/contrib-notes/getting-started.md

 You can then work with the packages under [packages/](packages/) on a per-package basis as any normal node.js package.

-Alternatively, you can execute npm commands across all of the packages from the top level of the Composer repository, for example:
+Alternatively, you can execute npm commands across all of the packages from the top level of the Concerto repository, for example:

     $ npm test